Miksuu/a2waspwarfare/Guides/CommanderGuide/a2WarfareCommanderGuide.md

 ## Barracks
 Upgrades the barracks to train and house more infantry units, expanding your ground forces.

+- gets you better units too!
+- Really useful with soldier slot, since you can get a lot more out of it.

+[Table for units per level]
+[Table for units per level with soldier slot]
+- explain that commander gets flat +10

 ### Level 1
 [INSERT LEVEL DESCRIPTION HERE]
 ### Level 2